machingclee/machingclee.github.io/static/media/449-test-cases.d85c9e90.md

 - Named pipes (Windows)
 - TCP connection (remote Docker)
 - Docker Desktop on macOS with specific socket locations

+`docker.client.strategy` tells Testcontainers which method to use.
+Without this setting, Testcontainers tries multiple strategies in order, which can:

+- Add 5-10 seconds of delay on startup
+- Fail if auto-detection picks the wrong strategy

 ###### Solution
-- `docker.client.strategy` tells Testcontainers which method to use.

 - Setting `docker.client.strategy` as above forces Testcontainers to use the Unix socket strategy, which: